BeycanPress/cryptopay-lite/readme.md

-## MetaMask & WooCommerce Cryptocurrency Payment Gateway
+## WooCommerce Cryptocurrency Payment Gateway for WordPress by CryptoPay

-MetaMask & WooCommerce Cryptocurrency Payment Gateway for WordPress by CryptoPay, With CryptoPay, you can receive crypto payments from supported blockchain networks such as Bitcoin, Solana, Tron, especially EVM-based blockchain networks, and the currencies (tokens) under these networks.
-In addition to built-in WooCommerce support, it can be integrated with other plugins thanks to its API..
-You can also receive payments directly with crypto wallets such as MetaMask, Trust Wallet, Binance Wallet and Phantom.
+**<a href="https://beycanpress.com/cryptopay">WooCommerce Cryptocurrency Payment Gateway </a>** for WordPress by CryptoPay, With CryptoPay, you can receive crypto payments from supported blockchain networks such as Bitcoin, Solana, Tron, especially EVM-based blockchain networks, and the currencies (tokens) under these networks.
+It natively supports cryptocurrency payments for WooCommerce, and can also be integrated with other plugins thanks to its API.
+You can also receive direct payments with crypto wallets such as MetaMask, Trust Wallet, Binance Wallet and Phantom.
+With WalletConnect support, you can receive **<a href="https://beycanpress.com/cryptopay">WordPress cryptocurrency payments</a>** from mobile devices.

-**Bitcoin, Ethereum cryptocurrency payment gateway for WooCommerce & WordPress review with video (Click and watch video)**
+**Review WooCommerce crypto payment gateway with video (Click and watch video)**

 [![Cryptocurrency payment gateway for WordPress](https://img.youtube.com/vi/3vaoFL4XG10/0.jpg)](https://www.youtube.com/watch?v=3vaoFL4XG10)